wouterpeere/GHEtool/README.md

 This graphical interface is made by Tobias Blanke from RWTH Aachen.

 ## Precalculated data
-This tool comes with precalculated g-functions for all borefields of type nxm (for 0<n,m<20).
+This tool comes with precalculated g-functions for all borefields of type nxm (for 0<n,m<20) for which the boreholes are connected in parallel.
 For these borefield configurations, the g-functions are calculated for different depth-thermal conductivity-spacing combinations.
 The ranges are:

 * Depth: 25 - 350m in increments of 25m
-* Thermal conductivity of the soil: 1.5 - 3.5 in increments of 0.5W/mk
+* Thermal conductivity of the soil: 1 - 4 in increments of 0.5W/mk
 * Spacings (equal): 3 - 9m in increments of 1m

 Here a burial depth (D) of 4.0m is assumed even as a borehole radius of 7.5cm.